ECS153/final-project-iirs/milestones.md

 - My team and I were stuck on trying to figure out how to create an abstract layout of the server side, hence our goal to look into how networking works.

 ### Ian:
+- I wrote some initial boilerplate code, and looked into encryption in Python.
+The `ssl` standard library module is too high level for our use.
+It seems the module `cryptography` on PyPI is preferred for offering cryptography algorithms.
+- I think I'll try to look into use the `cryptography` module for end-to-end encryption.
+Perhaps using RSA, AES, and Diffie-Hellman key exchange.
+- It's difficult to figure out exactly how to create some initial class definitions and divide the program so we can work on things separately.

 ### Rohit:
 - Last week I did some preliminary research on end to end encryption and read some papers / articles (Vuvuzela), wrote section of proposal.